twotoasters/SectionCursorAdapter/README.md

         return sections;
     }

 You can give a custom object as a value in the map instead of a number or string.
 To use the fast scroll with this object override `toString`.
-This will allow you to control is displayed in the fast scroll dialog.
+This will allow you to control what is displayed in the fast scroll dialog.
 Note that in versions of Android before KitKat this dialog does not resize to fit content.
-SectionCursorAdapter only allows a maximum of 3 characters by default in this dialog on these older version of Android but by overriding `getMaxIndexerLength()` the length can be whatever you choose.
+SectionCursorAdapter by default only allows a maximum of 3 characters in this dialog on these older version of Android, but by overriding `getMaxIndexerLength()` the length can be whatever you choose.

 ## License